 When mediating, bring your full presence into each moment.
 Be at peace with being where you are.
 Not in the past and certainly, not the future.
 Know that other things can wait until your session is over.
 You may want to start with 15-20 minute sessions.

 7. Relax first.
 It may be hard to relax in a split moment, especially if you have just been doing a ton of stuff prior to your meditation session.
 Get into the mood for meditation by relaxing first.
 Ideas include taking a warm bath, listening to some light background music and making a nice drink for yourself.

-As a beginner, it is best to manage your expectations.
+As a beginner when learning how to meditate, it is best to manage your expectations.
 You may just give up too soon by putting yourself in too much struggle.
 Hence, sit on a cushion if it makes you more comfortable.
 Nonetheless, try your best to maintain your posture by keeping your back straight.